xavier-cai/L4D2ModManager/README.md

 Thanks for these excellent works, you guys really help me a lot!
 - [Facepunch/Steamworks](https://github.com/Facepunch/Facepunch.Steamworks) Steam APIs in C#
 - [maddnias/SharpVPK](https://github.com/maddnias/SharpVPK) Read VPK files
-- The Mozilla Universal Character Encoding Detector, I get it from [here](https://github.com/lucentsky/UniversalCharsetDetection)
+- The Mozilla Universal Character Encoding Detector, I get it from [here](https://github.com/lucentsky/UniversalCharsetDetection).
+But actually, I choosed another C++ fork of it form Notepad++, and made a C# port : https://github.com/XavierCai1996/UniversalCharacterSetDetector.

 I did some changes in these works for fixing bugs or extend them, you can see the changes in `ForkInfo.txt`.